 Keep your answers to the officer’s questions short and to the point.
 Do not bring family members with you to the interview.
 The officer wants to interview you, not your family.
 A negative impression is created if you are not prepared to speak on your own behalf.

-Do not concede, under any circumstance, that you intend to work in the U.S. after completing your studies.
-While many students do work off-campus after their graduation, this work is incidental to their main purpose for coming to the United States
+Be clear that your intent is to study in the U.S. While many F-1 students apply for off-campus work authorization after their graduation, this work is incidental to their main purpose for coming to the U.S.

 Ties to your home country